BOSC 2025 Keynotes

 Working together to develop, promote and protect our data resources: Lessons learnt developing CATH and TED

 Dr. Christine Orengo is a Professor of Bioinformatics at University College London (UCL).
 Her research focuses on the development of algorithms to capture relationships between protein structures, sequences and functions.
 She has built one of the most comprehensive protein classifications, CATH.
 CATH structural and functional data for hundreds of millions of proteins has enabled studies that revealed essential universal proteins and their biological roles, and extended characterisation of biological systems implicated in disease e.g. in cell division, cancer and aging.
-Dr. Orengo is known for her support of FAIR and open data and data sharing practices.
+The Encyclopedia of Domains (TED) is a joint effort by CATH (Orengo group) and the Jones group at University College London to identify and classify protein domains in AlphaFold2 models from AlphaFold Database version 4, covering over 188 million unique sequences and 365 million domain assignments.

 BOSC keynote speaker selection process